 - The registered manager had systems in place to learn from safeguards, accidents, and incidents.
-The registered manager told us they had a system in place to enable them to identify any themes and to deal with them quickly. - Lessons learned were shared with staff during team meetings and supervision to increase knowledge and awareness to improve the service for everyone.
+The registered manager told us this system could identify any themes and trends and they could deal with them quickly. - Lessons learned were shared with staff during team meetings and supervision to increase knowledge and awareness to improve the service for everyone.